Sean McCann, M.S.O.M.,Dipl. O.M.

-There, he learned the classical approach to Chinese medicine, allowing him to understand its roots and develop treatments that are more aligned with the strategies that allowed this system to thrive as the sole medical system in China for thousands of years.
+There, he learned a classical approach to Chinese medicine, allowing him to understand its roots and develop treatments that are more aligned with the strategies that allowed this system to thrive as the sole medical system in China for thousands of years.
 He is deeply grateful to Andrew and JulieAnn Nugent-Head of those organizations for their generosity in sharing their knowledge and experience.
 His strategies for treating internal illness and physical injuries using acupuncture, massage, and herbal medicine have been significantly shaped by his time with them.

 Sean's approach to the practice of medicine is truly holistic, taking into account all facets of a patient's physical, mental, and spiritual experience.
 He views the mind-body as an integrated whole and utilizes all tools at his disposal to aid patients in cultivating health and overcoming illness.
 This includes the use of physical medicine (i.e. massage, acupuncture, cupping, & guasha) to directly affect the tissues of the body and herbal medicine to create internal conditions conducive to healing.
 Sean also utilizes medical qigong as a method for treating patients with a variety of illnesses, particularly the elderly and those with advanced, debilitating, or chronic diseases (for more information on Sean's approach to treatment, visit the Acupuncture & Bodywork page under the Services tab).
 Taiji and/or qigong instruction is often incorporated in order to increase a patient's understanding of themselves and enhance their ability to heal and stay healthy.

 Previously, Sean worked in nonprofit management, community organizing, and fundraising with Peace Action West, Uongozi - Centre for NGO Studies, Leadership, & Management, and The Fund for the Public Interest.
 During this time, his work focused on peace building, cultural preservation, sustainable agriculture, social justice, and foreign policy.